Author: afrozain

 Art offered me a mirror to experience living in the present, rather than being controlled by innumerable inner conflicts about the past and the future.

 My work is to help people witness their complex selves without judgement or desire for constant improvement.
-I see that expanding individual nervous system capacity is essential for collective liberation.

 Join Waitlist We will inform you when the product arrives in stock.
 Please leave your valid email address below.